 Let’s talk serving options.

-You can absolutely serve your BBQ pulled pork a la sandwich; however, BBQ pulled pork is AMAZING in bowls…of every kind.
-It’s awesome with rice, quinoa, roasted vegetables..heck, it’s even great on salads.
-Have I made tacos and enchiladas using BBQ pulled pork?
-Why yes, yes I have.
+You can absolutely serve your BBQ pulled pork as a sandwich; however, BBQ pulled pork is AMAZING in bowls…of every kind.
+It’s awesome with rice, quinoa, roasted vegetables…heck, it’s even great on salads.

 One of my go-to eating methods for this round of BBQ pulled pork was on top of spaghetti squash with fresh dill pickles and an additional drizzle of BBQ sauce.